Dumfries and Galloway (UK Parliament constituency): Constituency profile

+Political history

+The seat has had a mixed electoral history.
+In 2005, the Labour Party won the seat and held it again in 2010, but lost the seat to the Scottish National Party (SNP) in 2015.
+The SNP held the seat from 2015 until 2017 before losing the seat to the Conservative Party in the 2017 general election, who held it in 2019 and 2024.

-Dumfries and Galloway's predecessor seats, Galloway and Upper Nithsdale (1983-2005) and Galloway (1918–83), had been represented by Conservative MPs in all but two parliaments since 1931.
+Dumfries and Galloway's predecessor seats, Galloway and Upper Nithsdale (1983–2005) and Galloway (1918–83), had been represented by Conservative MPs in all but two parliaments since 1931.
 Galloway and Upper Nithsdale was won by the Scottish National Party in 1997 but became the only Scottish seat to return a Conservative MP at the 2001 general election.

 Boundary changes for the 2005 election saw the new seat have a very slim Labour majority over the Conservatives, and the SNP were in close third place.
 Russell Brown was the Labour candidate, who had been the MP for the neighbouring seat of Dumfriesshire since 1997, and Peter Duncan, the sitting MP for Galloway and Upper Nithsdale, stood as the Conservative candidate.
 Although the seat was the Conservatives' second target seat across Britain, Labour increased its vote share and Russell Brown was elected as the constituency's MP.

 In 2010, Duncan attempted once again to become Dumfries and Galloway's MP.
 However the election produced a swing against the Conservatives in the seat, and it was held by Labour's Russell Brown with a majority of 7,449 votes.
 The SNP's share of the vote in the constituency collapsed at the 2005 general election, and remained static in 2010.
 In 2015, the seat was won by the SNP's Richard Arkless with a 6,514 vote majority.
 The Conservative share of the vote stayed similar to the 2010 election, whereas Labour polled third, receiving 24.7% of the vote compared to 45.9% in 2010.
 In 2017, Alister Jack gained the seat for the Conservatives, making him one of a dozen new Scottish Conservative MPs.
 Jack held the seat in 2019 with a reduced majority despite increasing his vote share.

+Jack stood down for the 2024 election and fellow Conservative John Cooper was elected with a further reduced majority of 930 votes (2.1%) over the SNP.
+Both these parties vote share fell considerably, with Labour coming just a further 1.8% behind in third place, having increased it's vote share to 25.7% from 9.2% in 2019, now making the seat a genuine three-way marginal.